-open the battery cabinet switch/fuse; open the switch of the load; open SWOUT, output disconnector; open SWIN, input disconnector; open SWBY, by-pass line disconnector;
+open the switch of the load; open SWOUT, output disconnector; open SWIN, input disconnector; open SWBY, bypass line disconnector; open the battery cabinet switch/fuse.

 The load is no longer powered, and after a few seconds the signal panel will also shut down.
 Use a multimeter to check that no voltages are present on the terminal board.